WiMoVE-OSS/docs/docs/setup/manual/index.md

 !!! tip

-    Since we often update our software, some details about the setup instructions might be out-of-date.
+    Since we often modify our software, some details about the setup instructions might be out-of-date.
 In case you run into problems, feel free to take a look at the [Ansible deployment scripts](https://github.com/WiMoVE-OSS/deployment) or [Create a new Issue](https://github.com/WiMoVE-OSS/docs/issues/new).

 !!! tip "Before you get started"